-In Poland, KFC is run by AmRest - a fast-food restaurant operator, active in 10 other countries, and holding franchise rights to Starbucks, Burger King, Pizza Hut, KFC, and more.
+In Poland, AmRest runs the KFC franchise with an expanding network of 280 restaurants.
+This franchise operator is active in 10 other countries, and holds the franchise rights to Starbucks, Burger King, Pizza Hut, KFC, and more.

 - Introduce Order & Pickup on iOS and Android